barchart/marketdata-api-js/docs/content/quick_start.md

 ### From Node.js

 Running the SDK in Node.js is identical to running it in a web browser -- with one exception.
-You need to provide a tool for creating WebSocket connections to the *Connection.connect* function.
-So, make one slight change to the [Web Browser](#from-a-web-browser) code, as follows:
+You need to provide a *WebSocketAdapterFactory* to the *Connection.connect* function.
+Connect as follows:

     const Connection = require('@barchart/marketdata-api-js/lib/connection/Connection');
     const WebSocketFactory = require('@barchart/marketdata-api-js/lib/connection/adapter/WebSocketAdapterFactoryForNode');